MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

         "affectedSourcesCount": 1,
         "affectedSources": [
           {
-            "source-id-5": "url to latest version of dataset issue by source 5" }
+            "source-id-5": "url to the latest version of the dataset issued by source-id-5" }
         ],
         "countPerSource": [